 Description: Join Wayne Bell on a guided bird walk to scout for early fall migrants and lingering summer residents that may be found in the Arboretum’s fields and forests.
 Many colorful species will no longer be in breeding plumage, including scarlet tanager and Baltimore oriole.

-This walk is free for members, free with admission for non-members.
+The walk is free for members, free with the Arboretum's $5 admission fee for non-members.